 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega discusses how helpful family Bibles can be for your family history research, and suggests places where family Bibles can be found.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 The family Bible: it can be the holy grail of family history research, but its promise of information isn’t always what it seems to be.
 Why are Bible records so sought after?
 What do they tell us?
 And if you weren’t lucky enough to inherit the family Bible, is there any hope for finding it?

 Some of the first facts family historians try to find are the date and place for their ancestor’s birth, marriage, and death.
 In previous generations, old family Bibles were used to record vital record events in the life of a family.
 They were also used by families to “prove” these events in trying to secure benefits like military pensions.
 For the years before vital records registration was mandatory nationwide, the family Bible can be one of the few sources for information on these events.

 Prior to the 20th century, Bibles were important gifts for newly married couples.
 Family Bibles allowed a couple to document their marriage, births of children, family deaths, and family history information for posterity, and to use as proof when needed.
 Eventually, the recording of family history information in old family Bibles was superseded by mandatory vital record registration nationwide, as mentioned in this 1911 newspaper article about the growingly obsolete family Bible.

 Evaluate the Evidence